NinoMaj/job-scheduler/README.md

 ## Env setup

-To run app locally in root folder create .env file with tokens for MONGODB_URI and SLACK_WEBHOOK_URL keys.
+To run app locally in root folder create .env file with URLs for MONGODB_URI and SLACK_WEBHOOK_URL keys.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).